abdolence/secret-vault-rs/README.md

 Use IAM and different service accounts to give access only on as-needed basis.

 ### Zeroing, protecting memory and encryption don't provide 100% safety
-There are still allocations on the protocol layers, there is a session secret key available in memory, privileged users on OS still have broad access, etc.
+There are still allocations on the protocol layers (such as the official Amazon SDK, for instance), there is a session secret key available in memory without KMS, etc.

 So don't consider this is a completely safe solution for all possible attacks.
-Mitigation some of the attacks is not possible without implementing additional support on hardware/OS level (such as Intel SGX project, for instance).
+The mitigation some of the attacks is not possible without implementing additional support on hardware/OS level (such as Intel SGX project, for instance).

+The most secure setup/config at the moment available is:
+- GCP Secret Manager + KMS enveloper encryption and AEAD

+because in case of GCP there are additional effort in Google Cloud SDK provided integration with this library.
+One of the unexpected side-effects not having the official SDK for Rust from Google.

 ## Performance details